 What Is A Good Bounce Rate?

 The definition of what a good bounce rate is changes depending on your industry.
-As a general rule, anything under 40% is considered good.
+As a general rule, anything under 40% is considered a good bounce rate.
 Anything above 80% is generally very poor.

-Note: Websites with a bounce rate under 15% are rare and usually indicate that Google Analytics has not been properly installed.
+Note: Websites with a bounce rate under 15% are rare and may indicate that Google Analytics has not been properly installed on your website.

 When Is A High Bounce Rate A Good Thing?

 A high bounce rate is not always a bad thing.
 In fact, it is sometimes a great thing!
 Some pages, like your contact page, should have a high bounce rate.
 People go to your contact page to get your contact information, not to explore your website.
 A high bounce rate on your contact page is good.
-It means people found the info they were looking for and left.
+It usually indicates that your visitors found the info they were looking for and left.

 Likewise, a visitor who reads a blog post and has all of their questions answered will typically leave without exploring the site further.
 They got all the information they needed, so why keep looking around?

 When Is A Low Bounce Rate A Bad Thing?

 Believe it or not, in certain circumstances a low bounce rate can sometimes be a bad thing.
 Just because someone viewed multiple pages of your website doesn’t mean that they liked what they saw.
 What if they were trying to find something and eventually left in frustration?